Question: "What was the Enlightenment, and what impact did it have on Christianity?"

 One of the major philosophical developments of the Enlightenment was rationalism.
 René Descartes introduced rationalism into philosophical thought, starting with his system of methodical doubt.
 Descartes’ work encouraged other thinkers to question longstanding cultural assumptions, as well as their own presuppositions.
 The predominant theme of rationalism is that concepts and knowledge can be gained independently of sense experience—we can think our way to truth.
 By emphasizing the power of the mind over the senses, rationalism provided a framework for philosophers to push the limits of what can be known by human reason alone.
 Baruch Spinoza, a notable rationalist, posited what amounts to a type of scientific pantheism.
 In Spinoza’s view, there is only one kind of substance, and God and nature are therefore identical.
 Spinoza’s thought provided license for later developments that focused on the mechanization of the natural world.
 Other notable rationalist thinkers were Christian Wolff and G. W. Leibniz, who each made deep and lasting impacts in philosophy (Leibniz in calculus, as well).

 Partly in response to rationalism, and partly of its own accord, empiricism also developed during the Enlightenment.
 In contrast to rationalism, empiricism holds that knowledge begins with the senses.
 Francis Bacon planted the seed for empiricist thought that came to fruition in the physics of Isaac Newton.
 Since natural science begins with observation through the senses, the scientific revolution could not have occurred without an empiricist philosophical underpinning.
 The notions of observation and induction are part and parcel of empiricism.
-John Locke developed his famous analogy of tabula rosa (“blank slate”) to describe the mind as ideas come into it from the senses.
+John Locke developed his famous analogy of tabula rasa (“blank slate”) to describe the mind as ideas come into it from the senses.

 Skepticism also developed during the Enlightenment.
 David Hume famously spread doubt about whether knowledge can be obtained at all—from the senses or from reason.
 Hume’s conclusions led down a road that results in, at best, only probabilistic reasoning to possible conclusions.
 Hume also presented a significant challenge to science with his critiques of causality and inductive reasoning.
 These skeptical arguments and causal notions have resonated in both philosophy and science to the present day.